ArcNLET-Py/ArcNLET-Py/docs/UserManual/introduction.rst

 -  Calculate nitrate-nitrogen loss due to denitrification during nitrate transport and calculate the final nitrate load to target water bodies.

--  Simulate reactive transport of phosphorus in the vertical direction from an OSTDS drainfield to the groundwater table and estimate the subsequent phosphate load reaching surface water bodies.

 The impetus behind developing the original ArcNLET and ArcNLET-Py is to have a simplified nitrogen and phosphorus transformation and transport